Bert Jansch: Instruments

-Through the development of Pentangle, Jansch played a number of instruments: banjo, Appalachian dulcimer, recorder, and concertina—on rare occasions he was even known to play electric guitar.
+Through the development of Pentangle, Jansch played a number of instruments: banjo, Appalachian dulcimer, recorder, and concertina—on rare occasions he was even known to play piano and electric guitar.
 However, it is his acoustic guitar playing that was most notable.

 Jansch's first guitar was home-made from a kit but when he left school and started work, he bought a Höfner cello-style guitar.
 Soon he traded this in for a Zenith which was marketed as the "Lonnie Donegan guitar" and which Jansch played in the folk clubs in the early 1960s.
 His first album was reputedly recorded using a Martin 00028 borrowed from Martin Carthy.
 Pictures of Jansch in the middle 1960s show him playing a variety of models, including Martin and Epiphone guitars.
 He had a guitar hand-built by John Bailey, which was used for most of the Pentangle recordings but was eventually stolen.

 Jansch later played two six-string guitars built by the Coventry-based luthier Rob Armstrong, one of which appears on the front and back covers of the 1980 Shanachie release, Best of Bert Jansch.
 He then had a contract with Yamaha, who provided him with an FG1500 which he played, along with a Yamaha LL11 1970s jumbo guitar.
 Jansch's relationship with Yamaha continued and they presented him with an acoustic guitar with gold trim and abalone inlay for his 60th birthday—although Jansch was quoted as saying that, valued at about £3000, it was too good for stage use.